 Does ginseng’s legendary status as the king of all herbs live up to its name?
 That answer, of course, is subjective; it depends on each user’s experience taking the herb.

 From a traditional Chinese medicine (TCM) perspective, ginseng, or Ren Shen falls in the category of herbs that tonifies Qi.
 If you’re feeling sluggish day after day, you have Qi deficiency.
 Qi is the universal life force.
 It’s the primordial energy of the cosmos and everything under the stars, including your organs and tissues.
-Taking ginseng, then, may help tonify, or strengthen your Qi, providing you with a jolt of energy, without relying on caffeine.
+Taking ginseng, then, may help tonify, or strengthen your Qi, helping to support your energy levels, without relying on caffeine.

 Taking ginseng may help tonify, or strengthen your Qi, providing you with a jolt of energy, without relying on caffeine.

-In TCM applications, ginseng is given to those who have shortness of breath, constantly feel cold, and Blood deficiency.
+In TCM applications, ginseng is given to those who need respiratory support, constantly feel cold, and have Blood deficiency.
 (Qi moves the Blood, so if one is deficient in Qi, they will also likely have Blood deficiency or stagnation.)

 Ginseng especially tonifies the Qi of the Lung and Spleen.
 What does this mean in practical terms?
-If you feel totally depleted and winded after exercise, even after a not too particularly grueling workout, ginseng may help improve Lung function.
+If you feel slightly winded after exercise, even after a not too particularly grueling workout, ginseng may support Lung function (when respiratory function is already normal).

 And if you have poor appetite and digestion, from a TCM perspective, ginseng works by harmonizing and strengthening Qi function in the Spleen, which is the main organ in TCM for transforming nutrients from food into Qi and Blood.

 In addition, ginseng is also said to calm the spirit.
-That means that if you’re experiencing anxiousness or restlessness, taking ginseng on a regular basis may help.
+That means that if you’re experiencing occasional anxiousness or restlessness, taking ginseng on a regular basis may help support mood.

 Does Research Support Ginseng’s Ancient Uses?